Simon and Hallsworth Visiting Professorships

-Applications for the 2018/19 competition are now open.
-The deadline for nominations from schools is 18 January 2018.
+Applications for the 2019/20 competition are invited from 29 October 2018.
+The deadline for nominations from schools is 16 January 2019

 Visiting Professorships are intended to enable eminent scholars with an international reputation to visit the University to assist in its research and teaching.
 Visiting Professorships are not open for personal application but instead for nomination by relevant schools/discipline areas at the University of Manchester.

 Colleagues wishing to nominate a Visiting Professor (VP) should contact their School Research Support Manager.
 School Research Support Managers should rank their nominations and send a completed application form and a short CV (max 2 pages) for each candidate to Louise McMahon (email@example.com) by 16 January 2019.
 Please note that applications received directly from nominees will not be accepted.
 Only applications received via School Research Support Managers will be accepted.
 Decisions will be communicated to Schools by the end of February 2019.

 - The name of an academic point of contact responsible for hosting the visit

 - Date of birth of proposed Visiting Professor (for HR)

 - Email address of proposed Visiting Professor

 - Confirmation that the School can host the VP (including study space)

 - A paragraph that outlines how the proposed visit relates to the School's research agenda